birc-gsa-2022/project-1-python-team/README.md

 We ran the functions with a completely random DNA string as input.

-The best case input is of course equal to the worst case for the naive approach, as the algorithm goes through all possible matches regardless of pattern in input.
+The best case input for the naive algorithm is a string not containing the first letter in the search pattern.
+Worst possible case is a single letter repeat with a pattern also only consisting of that letter.
+Here it will have to go through each letter in the pattern for each position in the sequence.
 For the linear time algorithm we implimented KMP.
-Worst case is O(n) where the border array only contains 0's or the string is
+Worst case is O(n+m) where the border array only contains 0's (there are no borders at all).
+Best case is exact repeats of search pattern, where the border array will allow biggest possible jumps.

-You can insert pictures here like this:
+We assesed runtimes for the two algorithms with a set of DNA_markov()-generated sequences (this.fasta) and patterns generated with repeat_rand(rep_length=10).
+Below are the datapoints for the timings.
+Pattern length rises proportionally with sequence length starting at 3.

 ```
 ![](path/to/fig)